Gymnast544/dsi-hdmi-rpi-zero/README.md

 ### Example installation

 `assets/hardware_installed.jpeg` shows an example of what a **bottom-screen** installation can look like.
 (For top screen capture, you’ll solder to different test points on the DSi motherboard, but the overall approach is the same.)
+This is super messy, and there's a lot of room for improvement and cleanliness on the hardware side.

 ![Example bottom-screen installation wiring](assets/hardware_installed.jpeg)